 An article on page 14 in the Dec.
-13 issue of The Charlotte News, “Commissioner of Taxes Releases FY2019 Education Yield Letter,” quoted Jeanne Jensen, the chief operating officer of the Champlain Valley School District, as saying, “Finally, taxpayers should remember that we will be receiving the second year of our district consolidation tax incentive, which will provide CVSD tax payers with an 8 cent reduction on their tax bill.”
+13 issue of The Charlotte News, “Commissioner of Taxes Releases FY2019 Education Yield Letter,” quoted Jeanne Jensen, the chief operating officer of the Champlain Valley School District (CVSD), as saying, “Finally, taxpayers should remember that we will be receiving the second year of our district consolidation tax incentive, which will provide CVSD tax payers with an 8 cent reduction on their tax bill.”
 That is not quite correct.
 We will be receiving an eight-cent merger tax incentive, but that does not mean that the tax rate on your tax bill will be eight cents lower.

 The merger tax incentive is only part of the equation to arrive at the final homestead education tax rate.

 A crucial component of that equation is per-pupil spending for the Champlain Valley School District.
 That number is affected by expenditures, revenues and the number of equalized pupils.
 If expenditures increase more than revenues increase, then per-pupil spending increases.
 If the number of equalized pupils decreases, per-pupil spending also increases.
 To date, per-pupil spending in the CVSD is unknown.

 The state has projected per-pupil spending for next year at $9,842.
 This is not finalized yet, but last year that number was $10,160.
 How does this affect the tax rate?
 Last year per-pupil spending for our consolidated district was $15,400.95.
 That amount divided by $10,160 is $1.5158.
 Last year the merger tax incentive was 10 cents, which when applied to the homestead equalized tax rate of $1.5158 reduced the rate to $1.4158.
 The CLA (Common Level of Appraisal) for Charlotte last year was 99 percent, which yielded a FY17/18 homestead education tax rate of $1.4301 ($1.4158/.99).